Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/New-AzureRmServiceFabricCluster.md

 New-AzureRmServiceFabricCluster -ResourceGroupName $RGname -TemplateFile $templateFile -ParameterFile $templateParmfile -CertificateSourceFile $pfxsourcefile -CertificatePassword $certpwd -KeyVaultResouceGroupName $keyVaultRG -KeyVaultName $keyVault
 ```

-his command will let you bring your own Certificate and custom template and create a new cluster
+This command will let you bring your own Certificate and custom template and create a new cluster

 ## PARAMETERS